fbpx

 From the formal dedication in 1960

 The Chapel was designed by long-time volunteer Tom Halterman of St. Philip’s Parish in East St. Louis, Ill.
 The Chapel was built by volunteers organized by Monsignor J.J.
-Orlett of St. Mary’s Parish, Dean of the South Deanery of the Diocese.
-There was no air conditioning in those days.
-I have heard that the stained-glass windows came from the old St. Elizabeth’s Parish in East St. Louis, but I don’t think that is correct because it was an active parish in the early 1960s.
+Orlett of St. Mary’s Parish, dean of the South Deanery of the Diocese.
+There was no air conditioning.
+I have heard that the stained-glass windows came from the old St. Elizabeth’s Parish in East St. Louis but I don’t think that is correct because this was an active parish in the early 1960s.
+Students who went to St. Teresa Academy in East St. Louis attended Mass at St. Elizabeth’s.
+The windows most likely did not come from there.

 This pre-Vatican II photo shows a communion railing with a gate that was seen in all Catholic Churches at that time.
 Notice that all girls wore head coverings.
 Campers went to Mass every morning.